Are you a bystander to bullying?

 - Say "Come on guys/girls, this is not a good way to sort things out.
 Would you like me to act as a mediator and help you?"
 (Our topic on Mediation – helping people sort things out, may give you some ideas.
 Many schools run a Peer Mediation Program and you can be trained to become a mediator in your school).

-Shout, "Look out, Ms (or Mr) (put the name of your meanest teacher) is on duty!"
+Shout, "Look out, Ms (or Mr) (put the name of your strictest teacher) is on duty!"
 People will run away and be good!
 (Kids tip)

 It is really important to be kind to the victim (the person who was bullied) at other times and to act as a witness to what happened.
 This sends the message that bullying is not seen as OK by you, your friends and your school.

-"Me and my friends went and told the teacher."
+"My friends and I went and told the teacher."

 Hurting people's feelings can be just as bad, if not worse than being beaten up, especially if it goes on every day.